This document serves as a guide for reviewing PRs that apply autoware_agnocast_wrapper.

 agnocast::Nodeandrclcpp::Node

-- Agnocast message_filters User Guide - How to use Agnocast's message_filters
+- Agnocast message_filters Migration Guide - How to use Agnocast's message_filters

 - Agnocast ROS 2 Bridge - Bridge communication between Agnocast nodes and standard ROS 2 nodes